 Requirements for Adoption in Nebraska

 Before you start your adoption in Nebraska, you’ll have to make sure that you meet the state’s requirements.
 Every state has different rules about what they require for their adoptive parents, so it’s important to understand whether you meet those standards before starting the process.
 In Nebraska, there is no specific minimum age for becoming an adoptive parent, although most agencies require that you’re at least 21 to adopt.
 You can be married or single to adopt, although married couples need to adopt jointly.
-In addition, agencies will have their own requirements for adoption, related to marital status, age, or income that are unique for your agency.
+Also, agencies will have their own requirements for adoption, related to marital status, age, or income that are unique for your agency.

-All families who pursue adoption in Nebraska must go through a home study in order to complete their adoption process.
+All families who pursue adoption in Nebraska must go through a home study to complete their adoption process.
 A home study is a written report that includes details about your family and is completed by a licensed adoption agency or caseworker.
 A home study report includes information about your background, family, children, home, employment, marital status, financial information, and any other things required by your adoption agency.
 Your caseworker will also do a home inspection and may require outside references.
-You may also be required to have a doctor fill out information on your health history.
+You may also be required to have a doctor fill out the information on your health history.

-Although there are no specific income requirements to adopt, you do you need to make sure that you have a safe home with the space to add a child.
-You will also need to get a background check in order to adopt in Nebraska.
+Although there are no specific income requirements to adopt, you do need to make sure that you have a safe home with the space to add a child.
+You will also need to get a background check to adopt in Nebraska.
 Those who have been convicted of a homicide, assault, drug abuse, sexual assault, or any other crime that would endanger children, cannot adopt in Nebraska.

 Domestic Adoption in Nebraska

-When you adopt a child from the US using a licensed adoption agency or attorney, it’s referred to as a domestic adoption, or a private infant adoption.
+When you adopt a child from the US using a licensed adoption agency or attorney, it’s referred to as domestic adoption or a private infant adoption.
 In addition to your state’s requirements, adoption agencies have their own set of requirements that you must meet.
 That’s why it’s important to choose your adoption agency carefully, attend an introductory meeting, look through their website, and get an informational packet to find out what your specific agency requires.
-Some agencies will require you to take additional classes on adoption or parenting in order to prepare for the placement of a child in your home.
+Some agencies will require you to take additional classes on adoption or parenting to prepare for the placement of a child in your home.

 When choosing an agency, don’t just consider the cheapest one.
 Oftentimes, agencies with a lower fee do not provide all the same services, and you may end up paying for additional adoption professionals along the way.
 Compare services offered along with the cost.
 The same is true when comparing an adoption attorney with an agency.
 Attorneys provide all the necessary legal guidance but do not provide a home study, nor the education, training, and guidance needed to complete the steps of the process.
 No matter which professional you choose, all adoptions in Nebraska require you to pass a fingerprint and background check.

 Domestic adoption in Nebraska also requires that you will need to find a match with an expectant parent who is choosing adoption for their child.
-Our parent profiles are a great place to meet with a birth parent, to showcase your family pictures, and to show your journey to adoption.
+Our parent profiles are a great place to meet with a birth parent, showcase your family pictures, and show your journey to adoption.
 Some adoption agencies work with expectant birth mothers and will show your profile to them for a potential match.

-In Nebraska, you are allowed to use an adoption facilitator, which is an organization who will match you with a birth parent for a fee.
+In Nebraska, you are allowed to use an adoption facilitator, which is an organization that will match you with a birth parent for a fee.
 Although this is not allowed in all states, in Nebraska it is legal, and the facilitators do not need to be registered.
 Advertising for your adoption in Nebraska is also allowed.
 But keep in mind that sometimes the best way to find a birth parent match is by spreading the word that you are adopting.
 Family and friend connections will occasionally open a door to adoption and may provide a valuable match with a birth parent.

 If you are from another state and want to adopt a child from Nebraska, you will need to be sure that you are following the Interstate Compact for the Placement of Children which gives specific instructions on how to take children in the adoption or foster care process across state lines.
 You’ll want to make sure that your adoption agency or attorney is following these guidelines.